quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-capacitor-apps/publishing-to-store.md

 As you develop your app, you’ll want to update it periodically.

-In order for the Google Play Store to accept updated APKs, you’ll need to bump the app version (from `/package.json` or from `/quasar.config.js > capacitor > version`, then rebuild the app for release.
+In order for the Google Play Store to accept updated APKs, you’ll need to bump the app version (from `/package.json` or from `/quasar.config file > capacitor > version`, then rebuild the app for release.

 ## iOS Publishing